 From Boston to Beverly Hills

 Currently, each April, Alan tours the country to promote autism awareness with his critically-acclaimed solo play, A Child Left Behind - My Education in Autism.
-Alan currently lives in Los Angeles, with his wife and children.

 January 20, 2023